ICWallis/fractoolbox/README.md

 Note that fractoolbox is made for Python 3.x

 There are two libraries used in fractoolbox that do not come standard with the Annaconda build.
-Once you you have installed Annaconda, these libraries may be installed by command-line:
+Once you you have installed Annaconda, these libraries may be installed using _anaconda prompt_ by typing:

 > $ pip install mplstereonet